-Prerequisite(s): Acceptance into the Associate in Science degree in Respiratory Care program.
+Prerequisite(s): Acceptance into the Respiratory Care program.
 Recommended Preparation: ENG 100 and MATH 100.
 Comment: RESP 316 may not be taken credit/no credit.
-RESP 316 may be audited only upon approval of both Respiratory Therapy Program Director and instructor.
+RESP 316 may be audited only upon approval of both the Respiratory Therapy Program Director and Instructor.
 RESP 316 is offered in the Spring semester only.